zombre98/dems-zia-api/README.md

 | **middle** | It's called before last during the event (Example : PHP module)       |
 | **last**  | It's called in the last moment of the event (Example : Encryption SSL module) |

+**If multiple functions hook to the same moment they will be called in the order the modules were loaded.**

 Example :

 When a request is received :